magesh-technovator/feature-matching-opencv-python/Readme.md

 # Finding Patches of Query image associated to a set of training images using Feature Matching

+## Problem definition:
+Given a set of training images(full size image) and a set of query images(patches cropped from train images and added some noises/disortions).
+We need to associate each patch(query image) with their respective full image(train image).
+This problem is mainly about extracting keypoints features from both training and query image and then to use some algorithms for faster and accurate matching.

 ## Approach:
 Initially by visualizing the associations in sample test set and examining the cropped images, I have decided to go with Feature Matching(using keypoints) techinques instead of template matching.
 Following are the various methods I tried out with few samples that are manually picked from the test set:
 1. BruteForce Matching with ORB. # performed well but not very accurate compared to others